PeopleForBikes/map-tools/README.md

 #### Create Map Programmatically

-1. Convert the census blocks shapefile (available as a downloadable file from the BNA website) into a json or geoson file in the WGS 84 coordinate system.
+1. Convert the Census Blocks shapefile (available as a downloadable file from the BNA website) into a json or geoson file in the WGS 84 coordinate system.
 You can do this using a GIS program such as QGIS or ArcGIS, or you can do this programmatically.
 A Python script to do this programmatically will be added soon.
 2. Run the `makeheatmap.r` script using the json or geojson file(s) as input.
 The script is written in R to take advantage of the Leaflet for R library.

 ## Connected Blocks Map